-The Lead Teacher program is a partnership between the NYC DOE and the United Federation of Teachers offering the district’s strongest teachers the opportunity to take on a leadership role within their school or within a new one.
+The Lead Teacher program is a partnership between the NYC DOE and the United Federation of Teachers offering the district’s strongest teachers the opportunity to take on a leadership role within their schools.

 What is a Lead Teacher?

 Lead Teachers are practitioners who support the in-house and ongoing professional learning of other teachers by spending half the time teaching in their own classroom, and the other half supporting the development of peers.
 As per the UFT Bargaining Agreement, Lead Teachers are eligible to receive an additional $10,710 per year for their work.